 As I’ve embraced intuitive eating, I felt like something was still missing for me though.
 There was a piece of the puzzle that felt incomplete.
 What was it?

-When I began my health journey in 2015 I had a tribe.
+When I began my health journey in 2015 I had a community.
 When you do a popular weight loss program it’s easy to find people doing what you are doing and feel supported.

-I walked away from that tribe for my own well being and haven’t regretted it a day since… but it did leave me feeling alone in my new place.
+I walked away from that community for my own well being and haven’t regretted it a day since… but it did leave me feeling alone in my new place.